CanDIG/federation_service/docs/source/install.rst

 ``--logfile``   specifies the file which messages are logged to.
 ``--loglevel``  controls the verbosity of the logs.
 ``--services``  specifies a configuration file that tells Federation which services it should know about.
-``--peers``     specifies a configuration file that tells Federation which peers it should know about.
+``--servers``     specifies a configuration file that tells Federation which peer servers it should know about.
 ============== ============